hitherejoe/ComposeAcademy/academy/material/material.md

       excerpt: Display a toggleable component in the form of a switch
       cta: View
       url: '/academy/material/switch'
+    - title: TriState Checkbox
+      excerpt: Used for a toggleable state in the form of a check mark, with the addition of an intermediate checked state
+      cta: View
+      url: '/academy/material/tristatecheckbox'
     - title: Top App Bar
       excerpt: Display an Application Bar with optional navigational components
       cta: View